 We here in the BRP shed have long been banging on about the many benefits of replacing traditional hard standing such as tarmac with permeable paving systems like our Hebden X-Grid, but sometimes it’s nice to know the wider world is also paying attention.
-That’s why we were delighted to hear talk of permeable paving in the mainstream media: on the BBC’s venerable Gardener’s Question Time, no less!
+That’s why we were delighted to hear talk of recycled plastic permeable paving in the mainstream media: on the BBC’s venerable Gardener’s Question Time, no less!

 Flow management in the mainstream